hkereb/Kardamon/README.md

 # 🌿 Kardamon - Recipe API

-Kardamon is an API designed to scrape recipes from a provided URL.
+Kardamon is an API designed to scrape the essential parts of a recipe from a provided URL.
 It is the foundation for a future web application that will allow users to store and manage their collections of internet recipes.

 ## ✨ Supports